What is allergic rhinitis?

 Prevention

 You cannot prevent an allergy, but you can prevent a reaction.
-The most effective method you can use to prevent a reaction is to avoid the allergen that triggers your allergic response.
 Try these steps:

-• Put pillows and mattresses in sealed plastic covers to keep out dust mites
+- Put cotton pillows and mattresses in sealed plastic covers to keep out dust mites

-• Move out decorative pillows, books, and stuffed animals
+- Move out decorative pillows, very old books, and stuffed animals